 - Katelyn Leece, History and Medieval Studies, Wilfrid Laurier University: generated draft transcriptions of portions of the 1728 edition of Montfaucon's translation (2017-18).

-Also serving as collaborators on those grants were Dr. Frank Tompa and Dr. Andrew Kane of the David R. Cheriton School of Computer Science, University of Waterloo, creators of the Janus Intertextuality Search Engine for the Electronic Manipulus florum Project.
-Frank and Andrew will develop a search engine for the CLIO Project when Phase 1 is completed.
+Also serving as collaborators on those grants were Dr. Frank Tompa (University of Waterloo) and his former doctoral student Dr. Andrew Kane creators of the Janus Intertextuality Search Engine for the Electronic Manipulus florum Project.
+Frank and Andrew will develop a search engine for the CLIO Project when the transcription of Burgundio's version has been supplanted by the planned critical edition.